hashicorp/terraform-provider-hcp/docs/data-sources/vault_cluster.md

 ### Optional

-- `project_id` (String) The ID of the HCP project where the Vault Cluster is located.
+- `project_id` (String) The ID of the HCP project where the Vault cluster is located.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only